 Another possible cause for a gnarly prominence might be crown galls on apple tree limbs.
 Apple tree crown gall causes tumor-like galls to form predominately on the roots and trunks but, on occasion, the branches of not just apples but many other shrubs and trees can be affected as well.
 Galls interrupt the flow of water and nutrients in the tree.
 Young seedlings with multiple galls or one encompassing the entire girth of the tree will often die.
 Mature trees are not as susceptible.

 The Webster’s definition for the word ‘gall’ is “a skin sore caused by chronic irritation.”
 That is indeed what is happening to the “skin” of the tree.
 It has become infected with the bacterium Agrobacterium tumefaciens, which is found in over 600 species of plants worldwide.

-Galls on apple tree limbs are the result of the bacteria entering the root system via injury caused from planting, grafting, soil insects, excavation, or another form of physical wound.
-The bacteria senses chemicals emitted by the wounded roots and moves in.
+Galls on apple tree limbs are the result of the bacteria entering the root system via injury caused by planting, grafting, soil insects, excavation, or another form of a physical wound.
+The bacteria sense the chemicals emitted by the wounded roots and moves in.
 Once the bacteria have invaded, they induce the cells to create overly large amounts of plant hormones which lead to gall formation.
 In other words, the infected cells divide exponentially and increase to unusually large sizes much like cancer cells do.